 The result of this process is that all material risks are included within the Risk Register and also feed into the SCR calculations where appropriate, in some cases also being further investigated through stress testing.
-Inputs and outputs are owned by the appropriate function and are signed off by the appropriate committee of the Board.
+Inputs and outputs are owned by the appropriate function and are signed off by the Board.